jphjsoares/Sniffer/README.md

 For linux:
 * apt-get install libpcap-dev

-For CentOS
+For CentOS:
 * yum install libpcap-devel

-For Mac
+For Mac:
 * brew install libpcap

-For Windows
+For Windows:
 * choco install winpcap

 After running the executable, just double click the interface you want to listen to.
 Then, a new window will open and you need to click -start sniffing-